socraticDevBlog/eng_blog/src/pages/posts/068-read_room.md

 1. the ability to quickly understand people's emotions, opinions, and tendencies in a group setting like a job interview, a business meeting, or even a live show;
-2. the ability to adapt's one discourse and behavior according to these insights.
+2. the ability to adapt one's discourse and behavior according to these insights.

 ## communication 101

 Effective communication is a lost art.

-I believe communication is often the dealbreaker in most hardships.
-Especially for professionals who's successes rest on a collection of partnerships with people from different backgrounds.
-The way I'd communicate to sell a product to a customer is much different than the way I'd communicate to a colleague to explain a technical challenge.
-In both cases, the degree to which I know the other person's role in the company, their skillset as well as their current emotions, tendancies, opinions and goals strongly correlates with the success of the interaction.
+I believe faulty communication to be at the core of most hardships.
+Learning about communication and its various angles will shed light to a complex process about which most of us careless actors.

 Let's agree that communication is an activity taking place between at least two
 parties: the speaker and the audience.
 The speaker is one person and the